marcovannoord/openhtf/docs/docs/test-flow/test-flow-management.md

 ```
 And so forth, to define the exact hierarchy needed for your test plan.

+:download:`Tutorial source <../tutorials/main_subsequences.py>`

-## Managing the Test Flow Based on the Trigger Phase
+### Managing the Test Flow Based on the Trigger Phase

 As we have seen previously, the trigger phase is used to input dynamic configuration parameters at the beginning of the test bench.
 This test configuration can be used to manipulate the test flow.
 For example, a choice of test to execute in the form of a dropdown list or a scanned entry of the product version can lead to a different execution.

-The test.state object is used to communicate *he information through the test bench.
+The test.state object is used to communicate the information through the test bench.
 Let's first define a new variable which will allow the execution of *Sleep Test 2* if the product entered in the trigger phase is "A"

 ```python